KlaNiedz/Halma/README.md

 ## Instruction manual
 In order to choose game mode, number of pieces, colors and size of the board, go to constants.py change values of the parametrs.
 Attention!
 The number of pieces can only be 6, 13 or 19.
-However in case of other parameters you can choose any.
+In case of other parameters you can choose size of board between 6 and 16 while playing with 6 pieces and size board between 8 and 16 while playing with 13 or 19 pieces.
+However, if you are playing with 6 pieces, I recommend choosing a board with a maximum of 10 by 10.
+Also, as rules of the game says, while playing with 19 pieces it is better to choose board 16x16.

 ## Construction